JWBurgers/Bitcoin_Server/Chapter 10 - Configuring and running Bitcoin Core.md

 This will return a JSON object with information about your peer connections.
 The less command ensures that you can scroll the results.

 Each of your peers should have an "id" number.
 Each peer should also be described by a variable called "inbound", which receives "false" if it is an outbound connection and "true" otherwise.
-Any outbound connections over clearnet should have the following types of values for “addr” (the origin of the traffic), “addrbind” (the destination of the traffic), and “addrlocal” (the local source of the traffic):
+Any outbound connections over clearnet should have the following types of values for “addr” (the origin of the traffic), “addrbind” (where the traffic comes into your system), and “addrlocal” (the local source of the traffic):

 * **addr**: A public IP address and port, typically port "8333".
 The public IP is typically that of a home router behind which the other node sits.
-* **addrbind**: The local network address on which your server receives data from the outbound peer (forwarded by the router).
-This will be a port dedicated to communication with the outbound node.
+* **addrbind**: Where your server receives data from the outbound peer (forwarded by the router).
+This should be from your server's IP address with a port dedicated to communication with the outbound node.
 * **addrlocal**: The public IP address of your router and a communication port dedicated to the connection.
-This should standardly be the same port on which your local network address receives data.
+This should standardly be the same port on which your server receives data.

 As an example, you could see output with the following data: